akkorismeglesz/akkorismeglesz/README.md

 </div>

 ## About me:
-- I am a second-year student in Germany and am studying business informatics.
+- I am a third-year student in Germany and am studying business informatics.
 - I started to learn programming two years ago.
 - I like coding websites and web apps.